 Because of this, detoxing can’t be an annual event or even something that happens every so often (say, before a big event).
 It has to happen every day.
 Yep, you read that right.
 You should be detoxing Every.
 Single.
 Day.

-The good news here is that your body was built to detox every day.
+The good news here is that your body was built to do this every day.
 Now, this doesn’t mean your liver just detoxes on its own—especially if you are giving it too much else to do; this is a major over-simplification.
-But this detox process is something your body intuitively knows how to do, and there are ways you can help nudge things in the right direction.
+But this process is something your body intuitively knows how to do, and there are ways you can help nudge things in the right direction.

 HOW DO I REDUCE MY TOXIC LOAD?